College of Liberal Arts and Sciences

 Advising Programming and Resources:

-New Student Orientation offers an introduction to a student's dedicated LAS academic advisor and is an opportunity to learn more about academic requirements, UIC's campus and culture, new student expectations, and available supports to ease transition to LAS and prepare students to make the most of their college experience.
-Incoming first year students must participate in UIC's Online Orientation Modules, complete UIC placement testing, and meet with an LAS academic advisor to register for courses.
-Students should complete the required placement tests as soon as possible as well as the online orientation modules, which may be done concurrently as both are required prior to meeting with an LAS academic advisor.
-Incoming transfer and readmit students are strongly encouraged to attend New Student Orientation.
+Incoming first year students must participate in UIC's online orientation modules, complete UIC placement testing, and meet with an LAS academic advisor to register for courses.
+First-year students should complete the required placement tests as soon as possible as well as the online orientation modules, which may be done concurrently as both are required prior to meeting with an LAS academic advisor.
+Incoming transfer and readmit students are strongly encouraged to meet with an academic advisor prior to the start of term to review course transferability, course registration and progress-to-degree.
+Following advising and course registration, new students are expected to attend UIC's new student orientation programming as it offers an opportunity to learn more about UIC's campus and culture, new student expectations, and available supports to ease transition to UIC and prepare students to make the most of their college experience.

 First Year Seminar Requirement

-To further support the transition from high school to college, as an extension of the required New Student Orientation, LAS first year students are strongly encouraged to enroll in a first year seminar course, see First Year Seminar below.
+To further support the transition from high school to college, as an extension of the required New Student Advising and Registration, LAS first year students are strongly encouraged to enroll in a first year seminar course, see First Year Seminar below.

 Mandatory First Year Advising (MFA)